Documentation

 Programmatic Errors

-Programmatic Errors allow you to customize errors, monitor and troubleshoot issues that should not necessarily interfere with the service.
-For example, an application tries to remove a user who doesn't exist.
+Programmatic Errors allow you to customize errors, on top of monitoring and troubleshooting issues that should not necessarily interfere with the service.
+For example, an application tries to remove a user who does not exist.
 These custom errors can be captured by adding just a few lines of additional code to your application.

-Programmatic Errors indicating that a non-fatal error occurred, such as an application error.
-You can log programmatic errors, track custom error issues, and trigger Alerts.
+Programmatic errors indicate that a non-fatal error occurred, such as an application error.
+You can also log programmatic errors, track custom error issues, and trigger Alerts.

 Creating a Programmatic Error

-Programmatic errors are created by adding span events with a custom attribute being set with the key name lumigo.type.
+You can create Programmatic errors by adding span events with a custom attribute being set with the key name lumigo.type.

-For example, you could add a programmatic error as follows:
+For example, you can add a programmatic error as follows:

 Attributes eventAttributes = Attributes.of(